pryv/service-core/components/api-server/README.md

 Note that these tasks can induce a heavy load on MongoDB, especially if the computation has to iterate through a lot of users.

-## Contribute

-Make sure to check the root README first.

-### About event types definitions

-The server tries to validates incoming event data for known types.
-The default source for event types definitions is in `schema/default-event-types.json`, and this file must be kept up-to-date by running `npm run update-event-types`, which fetches the "official" version published online.
-(The server also tries to update this asynchronously at startup but fallbacks to the default definitions in the meantime and if the online version is unavailable or corrupted.)

-### Tests

-- `npm run test` (or `npm test`) for quiet output
-- `npm run test-detailed` for detailed test specs and debug log output
-- `npm run test-profile` for profiling the tested server instance and opening the processed output with `tick-processor`
-- `npm run test-debug` is similar as `npm run test-detailed` but in debug mode; it will wait for debuggers to be attached on both ports 5858 (the test process) and 5959 (the tested server process)
+### A note about tests

-Note that acceptance tests covering the API methods use the HTTP API (that was implemented first); acceptance tests using Socket.IO only cover socket-specific functionality, not API commands.
+Acceptance tests covering the API methods use the HTTP API (that was implemented first); acceptance tests using Socket.IO only cover socket-specific functionality, not API commands.

-#### Run specific test(s)

-You can pass options to mocha using `--` in the following way `npm run test -- --grep="Socket"`

 # License